TingHsuanYang/cmpe255-spring22-project/README.md

 ## Problems
 * What is the expected reception from critics/users of a certain game type?
+* Which is the most popular genre to create a game on?(given the type,rating and platform of the game).
 * What is the general quality of game from a developer?
 * What platform will the game be most popular on?